pandulapeter/kubriko/tools/scene-editor/README.md

-TODO: Documentation for the Editor module
+TODO: Documentation for the SceneEditor module